norulshahlam/assignment-awesome-gic/README.md

 - After completing an action, the application will ask if there is anything else you'd like to do.
 Type in the letter corresponding to the action you want to take (again) and press `Enter`

-- To quit the application at any time, type "q" and press Enter.
+- To quit the application at any time, type "q" and press `Enter`.

 ### Conclusion